jcb936/jcb936.github.io/_posts/2023-04-03-to-cast-or-not-to-cast.md

 	return (To*)Src;
 }
 {% endhighlight %}
 Now, this is interesting; it's just a raw cast!
-You cannot really do it faster than this.
 The idea is that since you've most likely crashed (hopefully not too many times) while fixing the data in development, on *Test* and *Shipping* you can now have the guarantee and peace of mind that the data is correct and the cast will be successful.
 This is a nice optimisation, but of course, it's very important for this to be used only with casts that shouldn't fail at all.
 # The bottom line
 We've reached the end!
 Let's use this section to review the type of casts we saw and when we really should use them: